vjcitn/BioconductorAnnotationPipeline/README.md

 recorded in the existing `map_counts.sqlite` file.
 The data is compared to numbers from the last release.
 There is a warning that is issued for discrepancies >10%.
 Remember `map_counts.sqlite` is under version control so there are records of data loss/gain over the releases.
+If `map_counts.sqlite` is inadvertently deleted, it will be re-generated using the map_counts data from the existing installed db0, GO.db, and KEGG.db packages.

+Another test is made, which is to go through each of the tables in each of the sqlite files in the db/ subdirectory, looking for any rows that have empty ('') values for all columns except for the primary key column.
+If any are found, it will print out the sqlite file name and the table name.

 At this point all code changes should be commit to git.
 No data files should be added.